YOUR SPECIALIST FOR INLINE SKATES since 2001: der-rollenshop.de

 Long frames offer smoother running even at high speeds, but are not as agile.

 This is definitely a matter of taste.
 Inlineskates with quick release fasteners have the advantage that it is much easier and faster to put on and also to lace up the skates.

 Especially for recreactional skates quick release fasteners are very useful.
 Also the kids benefit from quick-release fasteners, as experience shows that children's skates with quick-release fasteners can be laced by the children themselves.

 Since the pull of a quick release fastener is evenly distributed over the skate, individual lacing is no longer possible.

 Example: Lacing tightly at the top and leaving it looser in the forefoot area is not possible with a quick release fastener.

 A classic lacing is a bit more complicated when putting on and relacing, but here an individual lacing and distribution of pressure is possible.
 The lacing can be adapted to your own needs.

 Especially for special foot shapes and for skates that have to offer a lot of stability like speed-, free- or aggressive skates.

-PERSONAL ADVICE FROM SKATERS FOR SKATERS
+EXPERT ADVICE FROM SKATERS FOR SKATERS